Aged eight, I considered a career in advertising and sent my pitch for a TV commercial to Pedigree Dog Food, Canada. This was it:

 I then worked on various other women’s mags.
 In 1985 I wrote to an up-and-coming publishing company with an idea for “a magazine like Vogue for 16-year-olds who shopped in affordable stores”, and bingo—I was the launch editor of LOOKS magazine.
 It was beyond exciting, putting together writers and designers to execute my vision, and we had a blast.
 I went on to conceive and launch more magazines, and decide whether to kill or resuscitate struggling ones.

 By the time I graduated, London had lost its appeal and I wanted to live in the country.
-Although I’d been in England for thirty-four years, I still had a Canadian passport, so my next move was from central London to the woods of Southern Ontario, where I have worked as a practicing artist and educator for over twenty years.
+Although I’d been in England for thirty-four years, I still had a Canadian passport, so my next move was from central London to the woods of Southern Ontario, where I worked as a practicing artist and educator for over twenty years.

 Even when my main interest was visual, I was still writing.
 Writing has been a mainstay of my identity since I was a child.
 My basement has a trunk packed with journals.
 There are three shelves of notebooks in my studio.
 A few years ago I sat down at my laptop and started typing about my younger life, which developed into a novel—a therapy novel that no one else needs to read, but it gave me a taste.
-That’s when I enrolled in Humber College’s Post Graduate Writing Diploma.
+That’s when I enrolled for Humber College’s Post Graduate Writing Diploma.

 The idea for my soon-to-be-published book, Coming of Age … Again, came during COVID.
 There are too few novels with older protagonists, and they are seldom sexually active, and that’s what I wanted to address.